-Benchmarking can be defined as a technique of evaluating a company’s performance by comparing it with that of the competitor’s or the overall industry.
-What does it compare?
-The comparison is of various metrics of performance such as the quality of products or services, costs involved etc.
+Benchmarking can be defined as a technique of evaluating a company’s performance by comparing it with that of the competitor or the overall industry.
+What does it compare to?
+The comparison is of various performance metrics such as the quality of products or services, costs involved, etc.

 As a business owner, have you ever come across questions like these?

-- Why do some companies always end up making higher profits as compared to their counterparts?
+- Why do some companies always end up making higher profits than their counterparts?